 - Should I be tested for diabetes if I have PCOS?

-Due to the link between insulin abnormalities and insulin level and PCOS, every woman diagnosed with PCOS should have a fasting glucose and insulin test to check for insulin resistance and diabetes.
-In general, a two-hour glucose tolerance test, where you drink a sugary solution and your blood is drawn before and one and two hours afterward, is best for diabetes predictors in women with PCOS.
+Due to the link between insulin abnormalities and PCOS, every woman diagnosed with PCOS should have a glucose tolerance test to check for pre diabetes or diabetes.
+Insulin levels may also be checked to assess for hyperinsulinemia, as a sign of insulin resistance.
+A two-hour glucose tolerance test, where you drink a sugary solution and your blood is drawn before and one and two hours afterward, is best for testing women with PCOS.
 If you have diabetes, it is important to begin treatment and monitoring early to avoid complications.

 Organizations and Support